camunda/camunda-bpm-platform/engine-rest/engine-rest-openapi/README.md

                        By default (https://docs.camunda.org/manual/${docsVersion}/reference/rest/overview/date-format/),
                        the date must have the format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., 2013-01-23T14:42:45.000+0200." />
 ```
-That will improve the clients that are generated from the OpenAPI documentation.
+That will improve the clients that are generated from the OpenAPI documentation. **Note:** When using a 'date-time' in a 'GET' request (as URL parameter), it is important to use proper URL encoding as described in the [Date Format Overview](https://docs.camunda.org/manual/develop/reference/rest/overview/date-format/)

 #### Examples